FloraCanou/temperament_evaluator/README.md

 	- `ntype`: *optional*.
 Specifies the averaging method.
 Has `"breed"` (default), `"smith"` and `"l2"`.
 	- `wtype`: *optional*.
 Specifies the weighter.
 See above.
 	- `badness_scale`: *optional*.
 Scales the badness, literally.
 Default is `100`.
+- `comma_basis`: returns and shows the comma basis of the temperament.

 **Important: a single monzo should be entered as a vector.
 A monzo list should be entered as composed by column vectors.**